 Don’t be the student who drives everyone else nuts with video game noise when people are trying to sleep or study.
 Bonus: Many headsets provide superior audio quality anyway.

-Above all, remember that you’re at school to learn.
-Optimizing your gaming situation may mean that you’re more likely to be distracted when you need to focus on your coursework.
+Above all, remember you’re at school to learn.
+Optimizing your gaming situation may mean you’re more likely to be distracted when you need to focus on your coursework.
 If you have a scaled-down setup, it may be easier to stay on track.

 Music, TV, movies